Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique: Local Clustering Based on Sparse Solution Technique

 \section{Local Clustering Based on Sparse Solution Technique}

-Let us present the idea of two local clustering methods \cite{LS23} and \cite{LS23b}.
+Let us explain the idea of two local clustering methods \cite{LS23} and \cite{LS23b} in this section.
 Recall that if a graph $G$ has $k$ connected components $C_1,\dots,C_k$, then its graph Laplacian $\mathcal{L}$ can be written into block diagonal form

 with each $\mathcal{L}_i$ being the graph Laplacian of the $i$-th component.
 It is known that the indicators ${\bf c}_1, \cdots, {\bf c}_k$, which are associated with the clusters $C_1, \cdots, C_k$, are in the null space of the kernel of $\mathcal{L}$.
 That is, $\mathcal{L} {\bf c}_i=0, i=1, \cdots, k$ (cf. \cite{C97} and \cite{L07}).